RasaHQ/rasa/docs/nlu/using-bert.rst

     mkdir config

 For the next step we've created two configuration files.
-They only contain the pipeline part that is relevant for `nlu` so no policies.
+They only contain the pipeline part that is relevant for `NLU` model training and hence don't declare any dialogue policies.

 config/config-light.yml
 ~~~~~~~~~~~~~~~~~~~~~~~